martinjansa/openwrt-autoupgrader/README.md

     make deploy
     ```

+6) Now your are ready to run the autoupgrader in several way.
+You are use it either manually from your workstation, configure it into the cron on the router or run it from cron from other computer (your workstation or other server).

+6A) Manual running of the remote router upgrade

-6) connect to the router SSH and run the upgrade of the OpenWrt firmware
+    connect to the router via the SSH and run the upgrade of the OpenWrt firmware

     ```bash
     # connect to the router (use your router's IP address)